Ireland’s best home improvement loans

 For example, a poor credit rating or lower income may result in you paying more than the rate advertised.

-If you’re able to find a credit union that will accept you, they can often beat the interest rates offered by other loan providers.
+Credit union home improvement loans can often beat the interest rates offered by other providers.

 What’s the difference between unsecured and secured loans?